Call them what you will — waist packs, hip packs, lumbar bags — it all boils down to the same thing: a fanny pack.

 It has a hidden zipper pocket on the back to keep your ID or cards close at hand.
 And internal pockets aid in organization.
 All in all, this is a great pack for travel or daily use.

 It’s a dry bag; it’s a fanny pack — it’s both!
-The Seal Pak ($50) is a favorite for boating and a great choice for travel and everyday use.
+The Seal Pak ($75) is a favorite for boating and a great choice for travel or everyday use.
 Stash your keys in the zippered compartment, toss in your daily essentials, roll the top down, and carry on knowing your gear will stay protected.

-Note, as with all dry bags, getting a tight roll is vital for waterproofing.
-If it’s closed properly, though, it will easily withstand a fall off the SUP or a rainy-day hike.
+As with all dry bags, getting a tight roll is vital for waterproofing.
+If it’s closed properly, though, it will easily withstand a fall off the SUP or a rainy day hike.

 This pack is a great choice for mountain biking and lightweight hiking.
 Be forewarned, though, it’s not good for running.
 The larger capacity inevitably leads to a lot of bouncing around and fighting with the straps.